open/close all folders

 - And in Ace Attorney Investigations Detective Badd's spent ten years chasing a vigilante thief called the Yatagarasu and has become an expert on his techniques.
 By which we mean he is the Yatagarasu, or at least one of the three people in the Yatagarasu group.
 Since he's the main detective on the case he can easily erase all evidence of the Yatagarasu's identity.

-- Inspector Paul Vergier in Rhythm Thief And The Emperors Treasure spends much of the game unsuccessfully trying to catch Phantom R, although he's very good at predicting where Phantom R would be next.
+- Inspector Paul Vergier in Rhythm Thief & the Emperor's Treasure spends much of the game unsuccessfully trying to catch Phantom R, although he's very good at predicting where Phantom R would be next.
 When Napoleon Bonaparte goes after Vergier later on (It Makes Sense in Context), however, Vergier guns down Napoleon's Mooks with little effort.